kenthumphries/kenthumphries.github.io/Der-Berliner-Jager/Part-3.md

 I wrote a very honest email to the health startup, hoping they would understand my decision.
 It was not easy.
 I felt guilty saying no after such a positive interview process.
 It was a lot like the "it's not you, it's me" conversation that frequently occurs when dating.

 I also wrote to the internal recruiter at N26 and happily accepted their offer.
-Since accepting I've been proud to tell people about my new employer, and every time I see an N26 advert on the U-bahn.
+Since accepting I've been proud to tell people about my new employer.
+I can't wait to start the next chapter in my career!